New circuit 2020 : The Diamond Circle in Iceland

 Photo: The Tjörnes peninsula is one of the best puffin spots in Iceland

 Coming to this peninsula is also a great way to experience the north coast of Iceland.
-By looking at the sea, it is incredible to realize that the next thing in the north is the Arctic.
+When looking out at sea, it is incredible to realize that the next land mass in the north is the Arctic.

 BONUS LOCATION: THE CITY OF AKUREYRI

-We know Akureyri is not part of the Diamond Circle, but believe me, this city is worth the detour.
+We know Akureyri is not part of the Diamond Circle, but believe us, this city is worth the detour.
 It can also be considered at the starting point of the tour.

 Photo: Akureyri is one of the best cities in Iceland